- Learn more about our English Language Programs.

 For International Students

-U of T is proud to be the home away from home to almost 10,000 international students from over 150 countries.
+U of T is proud to be the home away from home to more than 11,000 international students from over 150 countries.
 We have a number of resources and programs to help you adjust to the new customs and culture in Canada, and encourage you to check out the services at the Centre for International Experience, read up on health insurance and education yourself about immigration issues.

 Support and Services for International Students